-Best tapas in Seville for award winning tapas with a creative flair
+The best tapas in Seville for award winning dishes with a creative flair

-A few of my other favorite items where the artichokes with fried garlic and cod shavings and the pork ribs with rosemary honey (and I don’t usually like pork).
+A few of my other favorites are the artichokes with fried garlic and cod shavings and the pork ribs with rosemary honey.

 2. La Brunilda

-Best tapas in Seville for good prices and filling dishes
+One of the best tapas bars in Seville for fair prices and filling dishes

-This is easily one of my favorite tapas bars in Seville.
-I make a point to go several times each time I visit.
-The sangria at La Brunilda is some of my favorite in Seville and a steal at €2.50 a glass.
+This is easily one of my favorite tapas restaurants in Seville.
+I make a point to go at least twice each time I visit.
+The sangria at La Brunilda is excellent and a steal at €2.50 a glass.
 I heartily recommend the duck confit over carrot cream (€5.50), burrata salad (€6.90), and the scallop black linguini (€5.90).

 La Brunilda does not take reservations.
 Arrive about 15 minutes before opening and join the line that has already formed.
 As a solo diner I’ve been able to squeeze in and get a spot standing up at the bar every time.
 If you have two or more people in your party, definitely arrive early.